TajaKuzman/Achademio/README.md

 AI assistant, based on the GPT-3.5 model by OpenAI, is designed to enhance your proficiency in writing research papers.
 It allows you to adapt your content to academic standards, transform bullet points into eloquent text, or enhance the quality of your writing through error detection.

+Clone the repository and run it with python and streamlit module, or deploy it for your personal use to [Streamlit Community Cloud](https://streamlit.io/cloud).

 The web interface offers a range of functionalities, empowering you to accomplish the following:
 - **Academic Style Rewriting**: you can conveniently invoke the assistant to improve the style of your text by rewriting it in an academic style.
 Simply execute the program by pressing CTRL+Enter.
 - **Academic Paragraph Generation**: By selecting this option from the drop-down menu, you can effortlessly convert your bullet point lists into cohesive academic paragraphs.